 The number one question about my paintings is still: “How do you do them?”
 So I decided to put together a couple of “in progress” kind of posts.

 The answer is with little brushes and walnut ink.
-Walnut ink is a traditional ink made by boiling the entire nut and husk that falls out of the tree (here is a page detailing the process one artist uses).
+Walnut ink is a traditional ink made by boiling the entire nut and husk that falls out of the tree.
 At the end something is added to the ink to keep it from growing mold.
 In the case of the ink that I use, alcohol is added.
 I do not make my own ink.
 I use ink made by the folks at Monograph Bookwerks.

 That stuff on the borders of the painting is frisket.
 The frisket I use is the traditional white-tinted latex type, and I use it to mask places where I don’t want ink to go.
 While an artist can “lift” walnut ink, much like they might with watercolors, the ink still stains the paper.
 So once some ink has been applied, that area will forever be a little brown.